 Pips, lots and margin

-Pips measure how much a forex pair has moved.
+Pips measure how much a currency pair has moved.
 A single pip is equivalent to a one-digit move in the fourth number after the decimal point.
 If EUR/USD moves from 1.1810 to 1.1817, it has gone up seven pips.

 One key exception to this rule is when the Japanese yen is the quote currency.
 In this case, a pip is calculated as a one-digit move in the second number after the decimal point.
 If USD/JPY moves from 110.05 to 110.01, it has fallen four pips.

 As you may have noticed, even a 50-pip move won't earn you much if you trade 100 or 500 units of currency.
-That’s why most FX traders buy and sell forex in lots – batches of currencies that enable you to take advantage of even relatively small price moves.
+That’s why most forex traders buy and sell forex in lots – batches of currencies that enable you to take advantage of even relatively small price moves.

 A standard lot is equivalent to trading 100,000 units of currency.
 Buying one lot of EUR/USD means purchasing 100,000 euros for their value in US dollars.
-When CFD trading on forex, buying a single CFD is equivalent to trading one lot.

 To avoid having to tie up all their capital when opening one position, most forex traders use leverage.
-With leverage, you only have to put up a fraction of your position's full value to open a trade.
+With leverage, you only put up a fraction of your position's full value to open a trade.
 The amount you are required to put up is known as your margin.

 How to start trading forex